Lesson 11 - Loop Aggregation¶

 default: '{"laptop": 1000, "docking station": 200, "monitor": 500, "phone": 100}'

 Now we can perform the aggregation.
-In the get_equipment
+In the get_equipment step’s publish

-section, we’ll add the values output from the order
+section, we’ll add the values output from the order operation

-) to the step arguments we just created in
+(not_ordered and spent) to the step arguments we just created in

-) and publish them back to
+the get_equipment step (missing and cost) and publish them back to

-the flow-level variables (all_missing
+the flow-level variables (all_missing and total_cost).
+This will run for

 each iteration after the operation has completed, aggregating all the

 data.
-For example, each time through the loop the cost
+For example, each time through the loop the cost is updated with the

-operation runs and a spent
+current total_cost.
+Then the order operation runs and a spent value

-value is added to the step’s cost
+is output.
+That spent value is added to the step’s cost variable and

-published back into the flow-level total_cost
+published back into the flow-level total_cost for each iteration of the

-get_equipment
+get_equipment step.

 publish: